taliexo/bookoo/README.md

 This integration fires the following event:

 *   `bookoo_shot_completed`
-    *   **Description:** Fired when an espresso shot session is completed.
-This can be triggered automatically by the scale's auto-timer stop, manually via the `bookoo.stop_shot` service/button, or if the scale disconnects during an active shot.
+    *   **Description:** Fired when an espresso shot session is completed or terminated for reasons other than being too short.
+This can be triggered automatically by the scale's auto-timer stop, manually via the `bookoo.stop_shot` service/button, if the scale disconnects, or if the shot exceeds the configured `Maximum Shot Duration`.
 Shots that are shorter than the configured `Minimum Shot Duration` (and not due to disconnection or forced stop) will *not* fire this event but will update the 'Last Shot Status' sensor to 'aborted_too_short'.
     *   **Event Data (payload fields):**
         *   `device_id` (string): The Home Assistant device ID for the Bookoo scale.
         *   `entry_id` (string): The config entry ID for the Bookoo scale integration.